pixilcode/rcc/README.md

-# `rcc`: A C++ project manager
+# `rcc`: A C++ project manager in Rust

-Tired of using having to type out every single file that you need to include in compilation?
+Tired of having to type out every single file that you need to include in compilation?
 Don't feel like learning to use `make` or `cmake` since you've got other better things to do?
 Feel like having a compilation tool that you've coded yourself instead of using tools